robzr/sver/README.md

 **sver** is a self contained cli tool and function library implementing a [Semantic Versioning 2](https://semver.org) compliant parser and utilities.
-Written in optimized, portable, pure Bash (v3+) for simplicity & speed, and can be even used as a function library in Busybox Dash.
+Written in optimized, portable, pure Bash (v3+) for simplicity & speed, and can be even used as a function library in Busybox Dash/Ash.

 ### Features
 - bump or get version identifiers (major, minor, patch, prerelease, build_metadata)
 - precedence comparison functions strictly implement SemVer spec
 - version constraint evaluation using common constraint syntax with chaining
-- deconstruct semver identifiers and output in json or yaml
+- deconstruct SemVer identifiers and output in json or yaml
 - validate a version or filter a list of versions for valid versions within
-- sort versions w/ semver precedence using sort routine written with bash builtins
+- sort versions w/ SemVer precedence using fully builtin sort routine
-- bash command line completion function & injector built in
+- Bash command line completion function & injector built in
-- uses bash primitives and builtins exclusively for speed & portability
+- uses Bash primitives and builtins exclusively for speed & portability
-- single script usable as a CLI or mixin bash function library (documentation in source)
+- single script usable as a CLI or mixin Bash/Dash/Ash function library
 - comprehensive [test](tests) coverage
-- compatible with bash v3 for us poor macOS users
+- compatible with Bash v3 for us poor macOS users

 ## Usage
 ### Installation
-It is a self contained bash script, so you can clone the repo and run directly.
+It is a self contained Bash script, so you can clone the repo and run directly.
 However, here are some other convenient ways to install it.

 #### asdf